It’s easy to do outside activities for toddlers that don’t need a lot of preparation.

 Because this is an age of exploration.
 There are still many things that your toddler is fascinated with that very little effort is needed to keep them happy outside.

-Here are 9 outdoor activities that can easily give joy and contentment to your 18 – 36-month-old toddler.
+Here are 9 outdoor activities for toddlers that can easily give joy and contentment to your 18 – 36-month-old.
 I have chosen these activities because they help with developmental skills expected of this age.

 Any Type Of Outdoor Water Activities